-What's it like to be a A&S co-op student at UTSC?
+What's it like to be an Arts & Science co-op student at U of T Scarborough?

 This is a challenging program with significant long-term rewards.
 If you are someone who wants practical skills and are willing to put in the work, co-op will help you reach your goals.
 It not only gives you an opportunity to apply your learning in the workplace, but also a shines a light on where your talents can develop into careers that you may not have been aware even existed.

 I had the opportunity to combine my passion for cities and culture with the experience of working at the Greater Toronto Airport Authority (GTAA); as a result, learned that my program can be applied to several fields outside of the traditional city planning career path.
 During my work term, I put my research skills to good use and worked with the route manager to tease out high-level trends based on the cultural ties between cities as well as geography-based statistics.
 This helped to create new and stronger connections between destinations around the world.